jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 Your success as a writer (regardless of the medium) depends on your ability to keep people hooked on your words.
 The more time they spend engaged with your content, the more likely they are to come back for more.
 It's not a coincidence that I titled my first book on writing for Twitter ["Engagement Is The New Cocaine".](https://engagementisthenewcocaine.com/)

-Good writing is like a drug.

-Since good writing is rewarded by engagement, it pays to write longer prose.

 Why would you only write 140 characters worth of tweets when you have 280 to work with?
 Google's SEO algorithm ​*strongly*​ rewards the time a reader spends on the page ingesting content.
 Computers and humans alike enjoy longer content.

 The problem is that the longer the content is, the greater risk you run of being redundant and causing your audience to suffer word fatigue.